Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Evaluating the UAP in the Digital Space

 However, crafting a UAP for each amplitude constraint is time-consuming and thus less applicable in the real world where real-time solutions are required.
-Moreover, the Speaker will be restricted to only using UAPs that were crafted in advance.
+Moreover, the Speaker will be restricted to using UAPs that were crafted in advance.
 We address this challenge by crafting one UAP and controlling its amplitude by multiplying the perturbation by a constant.
 For example, $\delta_{100}$ could be increased to have an amplitude of $200$ by multiplying the UAP by two.
-Similarly, to decrease the UAP to $70$, the Speaker can multiply the $\delta_{100}$ UAP by $0.7$.
-Therefore, controlling the UAP's amplitude can be done in real-time solely by choosing the required constant.
+Similarly, $\delta_{100}$ can be multiplied by $0.7$ to decrease the UAP to an amplitude of $70$.
+Therefore, controlling the UAP's amplitude can be done in real time solely by choosing the constant required.